guillesanbri/ivy/README.rst

 Documentation
 -------------

-ToDo: Text about where to find the docs, how are they structured, etc. Maybe move this above examples
+ToDo: Text about where to find the docs, how are they structured, etc.

 Examples